Faculty Research Grants

 We are pleased to announce the guidelines for Faculty Research Grants (FRGs) in accord with University Statutes.
 FRGs will support research and sponsored research projects by tenured and tenure-track faculty.
 Listed below are the specific guidelines for FRGs.

-Applicants must submit the following documents online no later than January 15, 2020:
+Applicants must apply online no later than February 2, 2020.

 - Up to $5,000 as professional development funds for external grant proposal preparation or in support of research and non-sponsored research activities.

 - The grants can support research assistants, consultant fees, non-conference research travel, supplies or books based upon reimbursement through the University.

 - Funds will be available on July 1, 2020.